The Real Truth Behind Tallow Brands

 Why our Tallow Balms are Water Free (Anhydrous)

 The first ingredient in most store-bought lotions?
 Water.
-No Bull tallow balms are made without water – which means longer shelf life, zero preservatives, and real, lasting hydration.
+No Bull tallow does things differently.
+All of our balms are made without water, which means our products have a longer shelf life, zero preservatives, and provide real, lasting hydration for even the most sensitive skin types.

 Water Dilutes

-Most store-bought creams are 60–80% water – it evaporates fast and takes hydration with it.
+Most store-bought creams are 60–80% water.
+This results in quick evaporation, taking all the hydration with it.

 Filler-Free

-No alcohols, no synthetics, no gimmicks – just pure, natural skincare your skin can recognize.
+No Bull Tallow products are made without alcohols, synthetics, or gimmicks.
+We offer pure, natural skincare that your skin can recognize.

 Breathable Barrier Repair

-Our tallow products seal in moisture without clogging pores – for long-lasting nourishment and skin resilience.
+Our tallow products seal in moisture without clogging pores.
+This results in long-lasting nourishment and skin resilience.

 COMMON QUESTIONS, NO BULL ANSWERS.